-A new law came into effect which allows you to end your purpose-built student accommodation tenancy early due to the coronavirus outbreak.
-The amount of notice you need to give your landlord depends on when you moved into the accommodation:
+A new piece of legislation has been enacted to allow students to bring their tenancy to an end early.
+In order to do this, you must give written notice to your landlord and provide a reason related to the coronavirus outbreak.
+The amount of notice you need to give your landlord will depend on when you moved into the accommodation:

 For more information and links on finding accommodation, important legal information (including council tax and TV licensing), safety information and useful contacts please see our Accommodation Handbook above or download the Accommodation Handbook (pdf file).